Bylaws of the Computer-Assisted Language Instruction Consortium

 Nominating the Vice President and Voting Officers

-6.07.
-The election of the Vice President is the most important decision for the members each year, since this person will serve as CALICO’s President and chief executive officer during the year following the vice presidential year.
-To facilitate the selection of a well-qualified candidate, the members, at a general meeting, will select three or more members each year to serve on the Nominating Committee.
+- The election of the Vice President is the most important decision for the members since this person will serve as CALICO’s President and chief executive officer following the vice-presidential two-year term.
+To facilitate the selection of a well-qualified candidate, the members, at a general meeting, will select three or more members every two years to serve on the Nominating Committee.
 The Nominating Committee will interview and propose one or more candidates for the position of Vice President, for election by the members each year.
 If required by circumstances, the Nominating Committee may be called upon to propose candidates to fill vacancies in the Voting Officers team or the Executive Board.
 Members may also nominate a candidate for the position of Vice President.
 The qualifications and procedures for Vice Presidential candidates include:

 - Candidates for Vice President must have been members of CALICO for at least the last two consecutive years before the year of nomination.

-- The CALICO office will send an email message to the membership explaining the nomination process and soliciting nominations by November 15.
+- The CALICO office will send an email message to the membership explaining the nomination process and soliciting nominations by November 15 on election years.
 This message may be combined with the call for Executive Board candidates.

 - Candidates must be nominated by the Nominating Committee or by a CALICO member, including self-nomination.